-The GRE exam has three major sections.
+The GRE exam paper has three major sections.
 Verbal Reasoning, Quantitative Reasoning, and Analytical Writing Ability.
 Among these three sections, Verbal Reasoning is considered the toughest mostly because of its high usage of difficult vocabulary, obscure reading passages, and confusing answer choices.
-The reading passages are a part of the Reading Comprehension question type which is one of the most significant question types in the GRE exam paper.
+The reading passages are a part of the Reading Comprehension question type which is one of the most significant question types in the GRE paper.
 Going by past year trends, Reading Comprehensions form almost 50% of the GRE Verbal Reasoning section.
-Scoring good marks in GRE RC will boost your performance in the GRE exam paper appreciably.
+Scoring good marks in GRE RC will boost your performance on the GRE paper appreciably.
 So while doing your GRE prep, pay special attention to this question pattern.

 However, before starting your GRE preparation, you should be aware of all the types of RC questions in the GRE Exam paper.
 This will help you in breaking down the big, confusing world that is Reading Comprehension and analyze your performance objectively.